A PERSONAL STORY — THE DESIRE TO RELIEVE THE PAIN OF SOMEONE IN THE FOUNDER’S FAMILY

-branding+design to conduct the launch of its new products and the national and international expansion of its business.
-Through detailed analysis, new challenges were found: the name Membracel, which referred to one of their products, a cellulose porous membrane, would not be ideal to accommodate new releases.
-A creative, coherent, and structured company-repositioning was needed to bring to the brand the credibility and the transformative character presented in each and every one of their products.
+— inspired Membracel, a medical solutions company, to transform the lives of many.
+Preparing itself for a new phase, the company, along with the institution Centro Brasil Design, contacted Saad to conduct the launch of its new products and the national and international expansion of its business.
+Through detailed analysis, new challenges were found: the name Membracel, which referred to one of their products, a cellulose membrane, would not be ideal to accommodate new releases.
+A creative, coherent, and structured brand repositioning was needed to bring the credibility and the transformative character presented in each and every one of their products.

 a new way of seeing life

-and seeing all their necessities — not only their diseases — the brand would be greatly differentiating itself from the competitors.
+and seeing all their necessities — not only their diseases — the brand would be greatly differentiating itself from its competitors.
 Through the intersection of information, an inspiring name was created: Vuelo

 , etc. The graphical approach is synthetic: the baseline serves as a point of reference for the name and represents ground, protection, support, besides functioning as a highlight, indicating something important, like its logo, titles, photos, words, etc.